Orange County Chapter 13 Attorney

 you file.
 Not only should you get basic information about the subject,

-but it is helpful to discuss exactly how it may affect you.
-This is one
+but it is helpful to discuss how it may affect you.
+This is one of the

-of the services that an Orange County bankruptcy attorney at our law firm
+services an Orange County bankruptcy attorney at our law firm can provide.

-Chapter 13 bankruptcy is often referred to as a "wage earner's
+Chapter 13 bankruptcy is often called a "wage earner's plan"

-plan" or "reorganization".
-This form of bankruptcy is often
+or "reorganization".
+This form of bankruptcy is often recommended

-recommended for debtors with high incomes and property that they would
+for debtors with high incomes and property that they would like to protect.

 foreclosure and is a debtor's only option if he or she did not pass the means